-- The part where Muntz tries to kill Kevin, Doug, and Russell with a shotgun.
+- The part where Muntz tries to kill Kevin, Dug, and Russell with a rifle.

 - Pretty much any time someone almost falls to their death, which happens fairly often.
 Particularly, when Russell falls backward off the porch steps while the house is high in the air.
 Seriously, be careful when watching this movie if you're afraid of heights.

 - It's a very brief moment compared to others, but after Carl first tries to shoo Kevin away with his cane, she puts Russel down, and immediately screeches at Carl.
 Once she comes down from the tree and begins approaching him, we can clearly see that Kevin is a very large, very strong, and aggressive bird that is capable of seriously harming Carl if she wanted to.
 Fortunately, Russel is able to convince her that Carl is friendly, and she doesn't antagonize him any more after that.
 However, this goes to show that the rainforest can be a very dangerous place, and that's not even taking into account Charles Muntz.

 - Those with cynophobia (fear of dogs) will feel really uncomfortable from the many times a dog or pack of dogs hunt down the protagonists.

 - Likewise, dog lovers will be disturbed by the subtle background sound of dogs howling in pain as Muntz talks about how many he has lost over the years.